 Here are some tips for fixing your lawn.

-Lastly, if you experience a cool spring or summer, germination may take longer, or it may fail.
+Lastly, if you experience a cool spring or summer, germination may take longer or fail.

 - Does your lawn get full or partial sun?